lucaskemper/meme-coin-public/README.md

 PROPRIETARY SOFTWARE
 Copyright © 2025 Lucas Kemper and Adrien Clement.
 All Rights Reserved.

 This advanced trading bot for Ethereum-based meme coins is proprietary software focusing on automated trading strategies, risk management, and high-performance execution.

-⚠️ IMPORTANT: PROPRIETARY SOFTWARE NOTICE
+### ⚠️ Important: Proprietary Software Notice

 This software and its documentation are proprietary and confidential property of Lucas Kemper and Adrien Clement.
 Any unauthorized use, reproduction, or distribution is strictly prohibited and may result in severe civil and criminal penalties.

-[Previous Features section remains the same...]
-License and Legal Notice
+### License and Legal Notice

-Proprietary Software License Agreement
+#### Proprietary Software License Agreement

 This software is protected by copyright laws and international treaties.
 Access to and use of this software is subject to the following terms:

-Ownership
+#### Ownership

-All rights, title, and interest in the software remain with Lucas Kemper and Adrien Clement All intellectual property rights are reserved
+- All rights, title, and interest in the software remain with Lucas Kemper and Adrien Clement
+- All intellectual property rights are reserved
-No transfer of ownership is granted or implied
+- No transfer of ownership is granted or implied

-Usage Restrictions
+#### Usage Restrictions

 You may not:

-Copy, distribute, or modify any part of this software Reverse engineer, decompile, or disassemble the software Remove any copyright or other proprietary notices Transfer the software to any third party
+- Copy, distribute, or modify any part of this software
+- Reverse engineer, decompile, or disassemble the software
+- Remove any copyright or other proprietary notices
+- Transfer the software to any third party
-Use the software to create derivative works
+- Use the software to create derivative works

-Termination
+#### Termination

-License is effective until terminated
+- License is effective until terminated
-Rights automatically terminate if any terms are violated All software and documentation must be destroyed upon termination
+- Rights automatically terminate if any terms are violated
+- All software and documentation must be destroyed upon termination

-Legal Compliance
+#### Legal Compliance

 Users must:

-Comply with all applicable laws and regulations Maintain confidentiality of the software
+- Comply with all applicable laws and regulations
+- Maintain confidentiality of the software
-Report any unauthorized use or disclosure
+- Report any unauthorized use or disclosure
-Obtain necessary licenses and registrations for trading activities
+- Obtain necessary licenses and registrations for trading activities

-No Warranty
+#### No Warranty

 THE SOFTWARE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 LUCAS KEMPER AND ADRIEN CLEMENT EXPRESSLY DISCLAIM ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

-Limitation of Liability
+#### Limitation of Liability

 IN NO EVENT SHALL LUCAS KEMPER AND ADRIEN CLEMENT BE LIABLE FOR ANY DAMAGES (INCLUDING, WITHOUT LIMITATION, LOST PROFITS, BUSINESS INTERRUPTION, OR LOST INFORMATION) ARISING OUT OF THE USE OF OR INABILITY TO USE THE SOFTWARE.

-Governing Law
+#### Governing Law

 This License shall be governed by and construed in accordance with the laws of France, without giving effect to any principles of conflicts of law.

 Users must:

 - Conduct their own due diligence
 - Comply with all applicable laws and regulations
 - Obtain necessary licenses and registrations